asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview-demo-flow.md

 1. OE - Basic, Comprehensive, Custom view
+    - It should be like survey like question and survey like answers.
+		- What was the pain point of OE in SSMS?
+		- What we have heard...
+		- Proposed solution idea - Option 1.
+Show Basics only Option 2.
+Basic, Comprehensive and Custom View
+		- Tell us whenever
+##### cut
 	- Show settings.json pseudo code to change the mode and show / hide specific OE folder.
     - Show mockup of the result.
     - Show context menu mockup
-        - explain configuration goes to MANAGE.
+        - Explain configuration goes to MANAGE.
 Operations such as Restore, Failover stays in OE context menu.

 2. Manage with Insight
     - Use Audit as an exmaple